SBB Inclusive – customer information for all passengers.

 Image legend: With the function Save Train, you'll receive the timetable information for trains without automatic detection.
 This is the expected timetable without real-time adjustments.

-SBB Inclusive now helps you find doorknobss.
+SBB Inclusive now helps you find doorknobs.
 Select “Finder” in the main menu and point the camera at a train.

 Use the “Finder” function to find the door and the door knob of the train.